ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 Open source and standard code style
 ===================================

-The new API is open source software and developed in the public at `bitbucket <https://bitbucket.org/ftrack/ftrack-python-api>`_.
-We welcome you to join us in the development and create pull requests and raise issues there.
+The new API is open source software and developed in public at `Bitbucket <https://bitbucket.org/ftrack/ftrack-python-api>`_.
+We welcome you to join us in the development and create pull requests there.

 In the new API, we also follow the standard code style for Python, :term:`PEP-8`.
-This means that you will now find that methods and variables are written on  ``snake_case`` instead of ``camelCase``, amongst other things.
+This means that you will now find that methods and variables are written using  ``snake_case`` instead of ``camelCase``, amongst other things.

 Package name
 ============

-The new package is named :mod:`ftrack_api`, by using a new package name, you can continue to use the old API side-by-side with the new.
+The new package is named :mod:`ftrack_api`.
+By using a new package name, we enable you to use the old API and the new side-by-side in the same process.

 Old API::